 Talia Greene was born in Oakland, CA in 1976.
 She received her BA from Wesleyan University, and her MFA from Mills College.
-She has created site specific wallpaper installations at Morris-Jumel Mansion in New York City, The American University Museum in Washington DC, and The Print Center, Philadelphia.
+She has created site specific wallpaper installations at Morris-Jumel Mansion in New York City, The American University Museum in Washington DC, and The Print Center, Philadelphia, among others.
 Greene has exhibited her work in group shows throughout the country, at venues including the Contemporary Museum in Baltimore, MD, The Halsey Institute for Contemporary Art in Charleston, SC, Wave Hill, Bronx, NY, Flashpoint Gallery, Washington DC, and has upcoming shows at The Moss Arts Center at Virginia Tech, Blacksburg VA, 516 Arts, in Albuquerque, NM.
-Her work has been funded by several awards including an Independence Foundation Fellowship Grant and the Peter Benoliel Fellowship from the Center for Emerging Visual Artists.
-Greene is an Adjunct Professor at Drexel University, an Assistant Adjunct Professor at University of the Arts, and is a member of the Philadelphia collective Grizzly Grizzly.
-She is currently working on a new site specific installation as an Artist in Residence at Glen Ford Historic Mansion.
+Her work has been funded by several awards including an Independence Foundation Fellowship Grant, a Pennsylvania Council on the Arts Grant, and the Peter Benoliel Fellowship from the Center for Emerging Visual Artists.
+Greene isan Assistant Adjunct Professor at University of the Arts, and is a member of the Philadelphia collective Grizzly Grizzly.
+Her current project is a site specific installation at Glen Ford Historic Mansion.